 On the spurs of the cliff, the Church stands opposite the Palace of the Kings of Navarre.
 The building preserves some remarkable parts from the 12C and 13C including the doorway at the top of monumental staircase and the Romanesque cloister.

-Built in 1066 with large yet finely detailed stone block, this church marks an important stage in romanesque architecture in Castile.
-Following experiments in Palencia, Jaca and St-Isidore de Léon, it achieved perfection in its architectural arrangement.
-Extensive renovation in 1904 gave the church a certain shine.
+Only this church in the centre of the square remains from the famous Benedictine monastery of St Martin.
+Built in 1066 with large yet finely detailed stone blocks, this church marks an important stage in Romanesque architecture in Castile.
+Following experiments in Palencia, Jaca and the Basilica of San Isidoro in León, it achieved perfection in its architectural arrangement.

-Twenty three kings and queens and a large number of royal children are buried in this pantheon.
-It is one of the earliest examples of Romanesque art, as is illustrated by the short, thick columns crowned by capitals and decorated with plant motifs reminiscent of Asturian art.
-Others are beautifully historiated in tribute to Visigothic tradition.
-The wonderfully preserved 12C frescoes feature an outstanding collection of New Testament themes and scenes from rural life.
-Note the calendar of seasonal tasks inside an arch.
+Twenty-five kings and queens of León and many children are buried in this pantheon, which is one of the earliest examples of Romanesque art.
+This is illustrated by the sturdy columns crowned by capitals decorated with plant motifs reminiscent of Asturian art or beautifully historiated in tribute to Visigothic traditions.
+The wonderfully preserved 12C frescoes feature an outstanding collection of New Testament themes, as well as scenes from rural life.
+The treasury on the first floor is a must.

 This Modernist interpretation (1889) of a medieval palace is by Gaudi and constructed from local materials: granite from Monte Arenas, brick from Jimenez de Jamuz and slate from Galicia.
 In the chapel, the building's finest setting, are sculptures, frescoes, stained glass and azulejos by French and Spanish artists who were Gaudi's contemporaries.
 The palace also has the Museum of the Way (dedicated to the Compostela pilgrim route).